 Timothy H. Johnson, Executive Director - Plan Administrator, was appointed by the Board of Trustees effective August 1, 2016.
 Mr. Johnson has worked in government positions since 2004 including Administrative Services Director for the County of Allegheny.
 From 2006-2011, he served as a member of the Retirement Board of Allegheny County.
-In 2012, he was appointed Executive Director of the Allegheny County Employees' Retirement System.
+In 2012, he was appointed

+Executive Director of the Allegheny County Employees' Retirement System.
 Prior to his government experience, Tim worked as a banker in Pittsburgh, PA.
 Tim has been active in the Pittsburgh area serving on the University Of Pittsburgh Institute Of Politics Pension Sub-Committee, and the Pennsylvania Association of Public Retirement Systems Board of Trustees.
 He received a BS in Business Administration from Duquesne University and a Master of Science in Organizational Development from Robert Morris University.
 The designated agent for the service of legal process is the Executive Director - Plan Administrator of the Fund.

 Stephen Lundy, Deputy Director joined the Administrative Staff in January 2012.
-Stephen was a senior economics major at Jacksonville University.
+Stephen was an economics major at Jacksonville University.
 He was a member of the Phi Kappa Phi and Beta Gamma Sigma honor societies, in addition to being a member of the Brumos Circle of Excellence in JU's Davis College of Business leadership program.
 He received his Bachelor of Business Administration in Economics in May of 2012, Summa Cum Laude, and in December of 2013, he graduated from JU with his Master of Business Administration in Business Management.
 He was promoted to his current position in July 2019 in which he is responsible for administrative and supervisory work relating to the administration of the Pension Fund.
-He serves on the City of Jacksonville's Ethics Coordination Council as the Police and Fire Pension Fund Ethics Officer.
-He also is the Editor of the Pension Fund Newsletter and maintains the Pension Fund website.
+Mr. Lundy serves on the City of Jacksonville's General Employees Pension Plan Advisory Committee as Committee Member, and on the Ethics Coordination Council as the Police and Fire Pension Fund Department Ethics Officer.
+Steve is also the PFPF's Records Custodian, Editor of the newsletter, and also maintains the Police and Fire Pension Fund website.

-Maria Young, Administrative Specialist was hired by the Board of Trustees as Administrative Specialist in October 2018.
-Maria is responsible for administrative work relating to accounting and administration of the Police and Fire Pension Fund.
-She is also the Custodian for Public Records.
-Prior to joining the Administrative Staff, Maria was employed at the Jacksonville Housing Authority for 12 years as an Accountant.
+Maria Young, Finance & Benefits Specialist was hired by the Board of Trustees in October 2018.
+Maria is responsible for work relating to accounting and benefits administration of the Police and Fire Pension Fund.
+Prior to joining the PFPF staff Maria was employed at the Jacksonville Housing Authority for 12 years as an Accountant.
 She has experience in Accounting & Finance, Business Administration and Payroll processing.